List of The Ren & Stimpy Show characters: Wilbur Cobb

-Wilbur Cobb is a demented, decaying old man who was once the foremost cartoon producer in the world.
+Wilbur Cobb (voiced by Jack Carter) is a demented, decaying animator who was once the foremost animation producer in the world, but had since committed crimes serious enough to be committed into death row.
 He speaks in malapropisms and suffers from a malady that results in body parts falling off.
-In the episode "Stimpy's Cartoon Show", Ren and Stimpy show Cobb their own film "I Like Pink" (with Explodey the Pup) in hopes the powerful producer will give them their big break.
-Voiced by Jack Carter, his final appearance was in "The Last Temptation", where he was the gardener for God.
-John Kricfalusi originally wanted his name to be Raymond Spum (a reference to the pseudonym that he used in episodes he considered unsatisfactory), but after his termination from the series Nickelodeon renamed him Wilbur Cobb after the story editor.
+He first appears in the episode "Stimpy's Cartoon Show", where he watches and appreciates Ren and Stimpy's production I Love Pink, before dying with them on the electric chair.
+An unsubtle parody of Walt Disney, John Kricfalusi originally wanted his name to be Raymond Spum (a reference to the pseudonym that he used in episodes he considered unsatisfactory), but after his termination from the series Nickelodeon renamed him Wilbur Cobb after the story editor.
+Showrunner Bob Camp shoehorned cameo appearances of the character into multiple future episodes beyond his initial one-time appearance, out of pity for Carter who had fallen into hard times; this was criticized by other crew members to have contributed to the series' fall in quality.